- PART 1. IDENTITY AND NAME

 4.7 Any person to whom membership is refused under either Article 4.4, 4.5 or 4.6 may appeal against that decision within 14 days of notification thereof being sent to him.
 Such an appeal shall then be heard within a reasonable time by an Appeal Panel subject to the disciplinary procedures set out in Part 16 of this Constitution.

-4.8 Membership is not available to anyone who, at any time within 20 years prior to an application to join the Party, has been a member, active supporter, associate, employee or trainee of any proscribed organisation or political party listed in Schedule 1 of this Constitution or published on the Party’s website.
+4.8 Membership is not available to anyone who, at any time within 10 years prior to an application to join the Party, has been a member, active supporter, associate, employee or trainee of any proscribed organisation or political party listed in the Party Rule Book or published on the Party’s website.

 4.9 On applying to become a member of the Party, the applicant must certify that: